ghc-proposals/ghc-proposals/proposals/0000-mutable-fields.rst

 mutable fields that are in different monads, or even datatype where some constructors are mutable and others are not.

+We will henceforth use the term *mutable constructor* to refer to a constructor defined in the above way.
+Note that a mutable constructor does not necessarily have any mutable fields, see "Mutable constructors with no mutable fields" below.

 Operations on mutable fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~